-In all resource plays, Marathon Oil stores both hydrocarbons and untreated produced water in storage tanks with secondary containment at its permanent facilities.
-Produced water may also be stored in open-top tanks during fracturing and flowback operations, when crews are onsite and able to respond quickly to a spill.
-We use active deterrents to protect wildlife, such as netting, strobe lights, flags and air horns for temporary pits that may hold recycled water during completions activities.
+In all resource plays, Marathon Oil stores both hydrocarbons and untreated produced water at our production facilities in storage tanks with secondary containment to mitigate the risk of spills to the environment.
+Produced water may also be stored in open-top tanks during fracturing and flowback operations when crews are onsite and able to respond quickly to a spill.
+To help protect wildlife, we use active deterrents such as netting, strobe lights, flags and air horns for temporary pits that may hold recycled water during completion activities.

 How are we doing?

 Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

 If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2022 report.